joel-tm/web-scraping-10-year-financial-news/README.md

-scrapes 5 companies financial news information
+web scraped 5 companies financial news information

 the output will be in the format date|newsheadline